Questions and Answers

 The U.S. Post Office does not allow addresses to use both “rooms” and “suites in the same building” thus it has been decided that MSU will use the “rooms” designation for all campus addresses with two exceptions which are the Nisbet and Manly Miles buildings.

 How do I address residence hall buildings that have a “north, south, east, west” wing?

 While some residence halls on campus often are referred to by a directional designation, the official building names do not include such a designation.
 To ensure proper emergency response and mail delivery, please use the directional designation with the room number.
 For example, Room 41 in what is commonly referred to as North Wonders Hall should be designated as:

 East Lansing MI 48825

 The consolidated functions of many different first responders into one dispatching location will tremendously complicate the use of a building name to identify your location.
 This is because those dispatchers will not have first-hand knowledge of our previous addressing system.
 It will require the caller to identify their location by the locatable street address and specific room within that facility.
 If you fail to do this, it may significantly delay emergency response to assist you.
 In all classrooms on campus the address and room number is posted on the "Classroom Emergency Guidelines".

 The U.S. post office has asked the campus to refrain from using ZIP +4 codes since they change frequently and will probably change as part of this process.
 USPS has assured us that all mail will be delivered correctly without using the 4-digit codes.
 However, some units need the ZIP +4 when performing the day-to-day business operations of the University.
-Campus Address and EBS teams are evaluating a options for including the ZIP+4 codes in building and people address, users can look up the full zip code at the USPS (www.usps.com) website to determine ZIP +4.
+Campus Address and EBS teams are evaluating options for including the ZIP+4 codes in building and people address, users can look up the full zip code at the USPS (www.usps.com) website to determine ZIP +4.